2017 Hurricanes

 DOT FHWA-ER

-The Department of Transportation, via the Federal Highway Administration, allows for the repair or reconstruction of Federal-aid highways and roads on Federal lands which have suffered serious damage as a result of natural disasters or catastrophic failures from an external cause.
+The Department of Transportation, via the Federal Highway Administration, authorizes the repair or reconstruction of Federal highways and roads on Federal lands that have suffered serious damage from natural disasters or catastrophic external failures.

 *All data shown below reflect obligated amounts